nickzoic/nick.zoic.org/art/qr-codes-advice/index.md

 There's built in error checking and correction, and scanning software is able to correct for rotation (scanning it upside down) and skew (scanning from an angle).

+I'm not going to go into symbols, modules, etc here: there's plenty on that Wikipedia page, but the most important things to consider are:

 ## Encodings

+Like with a lot of barcodes, there are various encodings available:

+* purely numeric (0-9)
+* alphanumeric (0-9, A-Z, some punctuation)
+* binary
+* kanji/kana

+Larger encodings need more bits per symbol, so a QR code which sticks to alphanumeric encoding only needs 68% of the dots of one which encodes the same length of message using a binary encoding for example.

 ## Error Correction

+Additionally, QR codes can be printed with varying levels of error correction.
+Error correction means that if a few of the little black-or-white squares are misread (perhaps because of some dirt, or a reflection, or whatever) the symbol as a whole can still be correctly read.

+Errors which can't be corrected can still often be detected, which is why sometimes you think you've scanned the code and it just ... doesn't.

+## URLs

+Not all QR codes are URLs, but it's a pretty common application.

+If you encode something which looks like a URL, most phones will scan it and jump to that website.
+Conveniently, the first bits of URLs are not case sensitive so you can often use Alphanumeric encoding if you plan your URLs right.

 # Guidelines